pavan-freelance-555/CoreJava/MIGRATION_EXPLANATION.md

 Interview-ready explanation

 > During the Java 21, Spring 6, JSF 4, and Jersey 3 migration, the legacy .rs servlet mapping stopped routing the REST request to its Jersey handler, so the breakpoint was not reached and the request returned 404.
 We added a dedicated /rs/* Jersey mapping to avoid catching the JSF home page, and changed the Jersey class path to /brkoauth so /rs was defined only once and the external URL stayed unchanged.
 After routing worked, a separate 500 was exposed: the token request created a second, broad Spring context that eagerly initialized JSF controllers.
 Those controllers accessed FacesContext, which does not exist during a Jersey request.
 We made unrelated UI beans lazy, removed duplicate controller registration, and identified a backend-only Spring context as the stronger long-term approach.
 React hydration errors on the external SecureShare page were tracked separately.

+Worked for 11s

+They can affect when a screen’s bean is created, but targeted lazy loading should not stop the screen from working.

+With an eager bean, Spring creates it when the application context starts.
+With a lazy bean, Spring waits until something asks for it.
+When a JSF screen first uses that bean, Spring creates it then, and the screen can use it.

+The practical differences are:

+The first visit to that screen might take a little longer.

+An initialization error may appear when the screen is first opened, instead of during application startup.

+If the bean starts a background job or performs required work at startup, lazy loading could delay that work.

+So the fix in the screenshots should apply only to UI beans that the Jersey token request does not need—not to every bean.
+Keep backend services needed by the token flow available normally.

+Also, lazy loading only delays bean creation; it does not make FacesContext safe to use from a Jersey request.
+The stronger fix is to remove JSF request access from bean constructors and field initializers, and use it only during JSF processing.
+Then verify that each affected screen initializes its bean correctly on first use.